Our latest edition of the Schroders Emerging Markets Lens is now available.

 Summary of emerging market equities:

-- EM equities are slightly expensive on a forward price-earnings basis.
-The price-book ratio is close to its historical median, while EM is cheap versus history on a dividend yield basis.
+- After the recent rally and downward revisions to 2023 earnings expectations EM equities are no longer cheap on a forward P/E basis.
+The price-book ratio is close to its historical median.
+On a dividend yield basis, EM remains cheap versus history.

-- There remains considerable variability between sector valuations.
+- There remains considerable variability between sector valuations in EM.
 Various growth sectors remain much more expensive than value sectors.

 - EM equities are cheaper than developed market (DM) equities, but the difference is not extremely large, especially on a sector neutral basis.

 - On a regional basis, Latin America remains cheap on a forward price-earnings basis.
-Valuations in EMEA are close to their historical median while EM Asia is slightly expensive.
+Valuations in Asia and EMEA are above their historical median.

 - A decade of US dollar appreciation has weighed on EM equity returns.
 Most EM currencies have depreciated in real terms, implying emerging value, although the extent varies significantly.